AryanKushwaha027/Easy-Travels/README.md

 # Easy-Travels
-A travel website with some interesting features
+A travel website with some interesting features.